arizonaCameraLab/ASDP_Render_Module/README.md

       the gimbal center of rotation as the center of helicopter space with the +X axis pointing towards one of the forks and the +Z axis pointing up.
     - Generate an as-designed target location JSON file for the two targets to be used in calibration.
+    - Copy the calibration files to a new calibration directory on the data drive that will hold our calibration artifacts.
     - Run **Target_Calibration_Make_Scan** and give it the camera configuration file and the target configuration file.
 This will produce a CSV file for each target with the gimbal poses and the number of frames for each FrameIndex value.
 The files will be target_1_poses.csv and target_2_poses.csv.
+    - Copy the target_*_poses.csv files into the calibration directory.
     - Capture or simulate the frames for each target and save them in a directory named for the target.
         - If simulating:
-            - Open the **calibration_v1.blend** file from the **FlightSim** repository in Blender 4.0 and edit the file names at the top of the script to point at the camera configuration file and the target configuration file and the poses file for each of the targets, setting the renderPath to an empty directory on the data drive in a subdirectory that will hold both target runs and naming each subdirectory target_lateral_N (where N is the target number).
+            - Open the **calibration_v1.blend** file from the **FlightSim** repository in Blender 4.0 and edit the file names at the top of the script to point at the camera configuration file and the target configuration file and the poses file for each of the targets, setting the renderPath to an empty subdirectory named target_lateral_N (where N is the target number).
 Run the script to generate the TIFF files.
+            - Run the **tif_to_pgm.bash** script from the **FlightSim** repository to convert the TIFF files to PGM files, running for each of the target subdirectories.

 @todo